needs/teerank/README.md

 Teerank
 =======

-Teerank is a simple ranking system for teeworlds.
+Teerank is a simple and fast ranking system for teeworlds.
 You can test the lastest stable version at [teerank.com](http://teerank.com/).

 How to build
 ============